c-phillips/Advanced-Machine-Learning-Project/README.md

 The Tic Tac Toe dataset is also larger than soybean with nearly 1k samples.
 The dataset measures the possible set of board configurations for a game where X makes the first move.
 To simplify analysis we again follow the lead of the original authors and use only 100 samples/trial.
 Similar to the mushroom dataset, the held-out behavior is similar to that of the original, but the overall accuracy does not increase like it does in the original.

 ## Discussion

+Our results do not align well in general with those from the original paper.
+Several differences between our approach and theirs could explain some of the discrepancies:
+1. Sample selection
+The original paper does not specify exactly how their limited dataset was sampled.
+We saw clearer trend agreement in the soybean dataset, which does not downsample from the data.

+2. Cross validation procedure
+There could be some minor difference in implementation; however, we believe our cross validation procedure is correct and most likely not the cause of these discrepancies.

+3. Overall data selection
+Which data was used for the overall test score could change the result.
+We believe we have this procedure correct in that we used all folds from a 10-fold cross validation as the "overall" dataset.

+4. Definition of distance metric
+The distance metric used to identify the nearest cluster for a given point could have been very different in implementation.
+In particular: since all of these datasets are symbolically categorized in each feature the definition of distance can become ambiguous.

+5. Dataset processing
+On a similar note, how the data is processed could affect the way distance and clusters are calculated.
+Whether or not their data was processed symbolically or numerically could affect how the rest of the program proceeds.

+6. Constraint Generation
+The generation of constraints could have a major effect on the algorithm's performance; however, we believe our random generation is inline with the original author's methods.

+One point of interest is that our performance seems to align approximately on level with the hold-out sets from the original paper.
+This could be due to a different definition for the "held-out" set, or some other unknown cause.